kolibril13/portfolio/main.md

 :::{note} MyST Media example
-An example of MyST content with embedded content like images, dataframes and tweets from jupyter: https://octoframes.github.io/myst-online-media-testing/hello
+An example of MyST page with embedded content like images, dataframes and tweets from jupyter: https://octoframes.github.io/myst-online-media-testing/hello
 :::